meyira/mingle-artifact/network-simulation/README.md

 ## Output

-The simulation generates:
-TODO  FILL IN HERE WHICH FIGURES ARE GENERATED HOW

-Results match Figure 3 and Table 2 in the paper.
-TODO
+The simulation generates Plots for the 4 scenarios included in the paper: BASELINE, TRADEOFF, TARGET, CENSOR.

 ## Runtime